Clothing fetish: By garment type

 Although almost any type of garment in theory can be the subject of a fetish, common clothing fetishes include footwear, female underwear and uniforms.
 A wide range of other garments have been the subject of less common fetishes.

 Separate from fetishes as a paraphilia are garments worn to enhance appearance, such as tight jeans or other eye-catching clothing.
 The difference is whether, for the person concerned, the clothing is the focus of a sexual fetish, or is merely appreciated and found pleasing.

 Restrictive clothing

-Clothing that limits the wearer's movement is commonly used for this property, particularly among bondage enthusiasts and often appears in bondage-related fetish fashion.
-Such restrictive fashion includes corsets, collars, and hobble skirts.
+Clothing that limits the wearer's movement is commonly used for this property, particularly among bondage enthusiasts, and often appears in bondage-related fetish fashion.
+Such restrictive fashion includes corsets, collars, strait jackets, and hobble skirts.

 Corsets

 The training corset and bondage corset has also become a staple in fetish wear, particularly among professional dominants.
 A submissive or slave may also be forced to wear a tightly laced corset as a form of punishment or simply restriction.
 And the masochistic practice known as tightlacing creates a particular type of pleasure for the wearer.
 In the 1980s, pop music performers such as Madonna and Cyndi Lauper reintroduced and popularized the corset as a daring example of underwear as outerwear.
 This influence continues to the present day in both fetish and mainstream fashion.